-On March 21, 2019, the Management Board and the Supervisory Board of SFC Energy AG made the following declaration of conformity pursuant to Section 161 AktG:
+On March 16, 2022, the Management Board and the Supervisory Board of SFC Energy AG made the following joint declaration of compliance pursuant to section 161 AktG:

-“After due examination, the Management Board and the Supervisory Board of SFC Energy AG declare that, since March 22, 2018 (the date as of which the last declaration of conformity was made), the Company has complied and will comply with the recommendations of the German Corporate Governance Code (“Code” or “GCGC”) as amended on February 7, 2017 (as from the date of its publication in the Federal Gazette on April 24, 2017 and in corrected version on May 19, 2017 ) with the following exceptions:
+“After due examination, the Management Board and the Supervisory Board of SFC Energy AG declare that, since March 23, 2021 (the date of the last declaration of compliance), the recommendations of the German Corporate Governance Code as amended on December 19, 2019 (and published in the Federal Gazette on March 20, 2020, “GCGC”) have been complied with, and are being and will be complied with in the future, with the following exceptions:

-According to Section 5.3.3 of the Code, the Supervisory Board shall form a Nominating Committee composed exclusively of shareholder representatives which will propose suitable candidates to the Supervi-sory Board for recommendation to the General Meeting.
-The Compa-ny’s Supervisory Board has not set up a Nominating Committee.
-Con-sistent with the legal literature on this subject, the Supervisory Board supports the position that forming a Nominating Committee is irrelevant if no employees are represented on the Supervisory Board.
-As a result, the Company deviates from the recommendation set forth in Section 5.3.3 of the Code.
+Pursuant to recommendation D.5 GCGC, the Supervisory Board shall form a Nomination Committee, composed exclusively of shareholder representatives, which names suitable candidates to the Supervisory Board for its proposals to the General Meeting.
+The Supervisory Board has not formed a Nomination Committee.
+The Supervisory Board takes the view, consistent with the legal literature on this subject, that a Nomination Committee does not need to be formed if there are no employee representatives on the Supervisory Board.
+This means a departure from recommendation D.5 GCGC.

 The Management Board